Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

     - This method removes the need to use the non-differentiable quantization.
     - ProxQuant: uses W-shape non-smooth regularization function
     - Using pulse training to approximate the derivative of discontinuous points
-    - Replacing the quantized weights with an affine combination of floating point and quantized parameters
+    - Replacing the quantized weights with an affine combination of floating-point and quantized parameters
     - AdaRound: an adapted rounding method as an alternative to round-to-nearest method.

 Non-STE methods require a lot of tuning and so far STE is the most commonly used method.

 Some prior work found it effective to learn quantization parameters during QAT as well.
-- PACT: learns the clipping ranges of activations under uniform quantization.
+- PACT: Learns the clipping ranges of activations under uniform quantization.
-- QIT: learns quantization steps and levels as an extension to a non-uniform quantization setting.
+- QIT: Learns quantization steps and levels as an extension to a non-uniform quantization setting.
-- LSQ/LSQ+: introduces a new gradient estimate to learn scaling factors for non-negative/general activations during QAT.
+- LSQ/LSQ+: Introduces a new gradient estimate to learn scaling factors for non-negative/general activations during QAT.

 The main disadvantage of QAT is the computational cost of retraining the NN model.
 Therefore, it is a waste to apply QAT to models that have a short lifetime.